TOP

 2014 Lodi Native (by St. Amant Winery), Marian's Vineyard Mokelumne River-Lodi Zinfandel⏤Seems to be reaching a peak, while showing fragrant vestiges of youthful berryish fruit; its now-modest tannin structure, nicely rounded, holding up a moderately intense varietal profile.

-2019 Lodi Native (by St. Amant Winery), Marian's Vineyard Mokelumne River-Lodi Zinfandel⏤At five years, a rounded, sweetly fruit scented, mildly earthy and tea-like Zinfandel hitting something of a "sweet spot" in its maturation curve.
+2019 Lodi Native (by St. Amant Winery), Marian's Vineyard Mokelumne River-Lodi Zinfandel⏤At five years, a rounded, sweetly fruit-scented, mildly earthy and tea-like Zinfandel hitting something of a "sweet spot" in its maturation curve.
 Will this middle-aged wine go further?
 The mild tannin and acidity don't seem to be indicative of that, but does it really matter?
 This wine is perfectly delicious now.

-1997 Turley Wine Cellars, Spenker Ranch Mokelumne River-Lodi Zinfandel (magnum)⏤A "shocker" because this is a west side Lodi Zinfandel (a part of the appellation known for plump, wieghty styles of wines that are typically appreciated super-young), yet is still tasting limber and firm, like a sleek and slim 70-year-old marathoner.
+1997 Turley Wine Cellars, Spenker Ranch Mokelumne River-Lodi Zinfandel (magnum)⏤A "shocker" because this is a west side Lodi Zinfandel (a part of the appellation known for plump, weighty styles of wines that are typically appreciated super-young), yet is still tasting limber and firm, like a sleek and slim 70-year-old marathoner.
 Better yet, earthy/loamy notes peek out of faded, tea-like berry scents, still proudly showing its "sense of place" in Lodi's Mokelumne River Viticultural Area.

 1997 Turley Wine Cellars, Dogtown Vineyard Clements Hills-Lodi Zinfandel (magunum)⏤That this 27-year-old wine is still bright and zesty is, perhaps, not a surprise to Lodi insiders because this vineyard has long been known for acid-driven wines that keep on "pushing."
-It is indeed on the "old" side, nutty and mildly beef-brothy, but the palate-feel is still lively, even expansive, in the mouth.
+It is indeed on the "old" side, nutty and mildly beef-brothy, but the palate feel is still lively, even expansive, in the mouth.

 Second, notes on the wines—a mix of Zinfandels, Chardonnays, Barberas and a Cinsaut—tasted after our roundtable discussion, alongside exquisite courses prepared by Chef Ian Bens of Wine & Roses Hotel's Towne House Restaurant:

 2003 The Lucas Winery, Lodi Chardonnay⏤Absolute revelation with the chef's Northern California black cod balanced by a silky/citrusy Clementine hollandaise with pear tendrils and local asparagus (i.e., "Delta grass").
-After over 20 years, the wine's Chardonnay fruit character is still pure, ringing, honeyed, completely intact, sliding into crackling, creamy texturings on the palate, fresh as the day this wine was went into bottle
+After over 20 years, the wine's Chardonnay fruit character is still pure, ringing, honeyed, completely intact, sliding into crackling, creamy textures on the palate, fresh as the day this wine went into bottle

 2015 The Lucas Winery, Lodi Chardonnay⏤At over 10 years of age, still fresh, fragrant, youthful, thanks to a consistent house style entailing early picking (to achieve alcohol levels in the 13% range), restrained oak influence (barely perceptible, even when wines are young), partial steel tank fermentation and suppression of malolactic fermentation, underlined by the wine's pinpoint balance and crispness on the palate.